anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
 (This is just part of the supply chain integration).
 Moreover, the domain registrar verifies if the Registrar-Agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the EE (RegAgt) certificate data contained in the PVR.

-Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{Section 11.4 of !RFC8995}}.
+Mis-binding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{Section 11.4 of !RFC8995}}.

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns of misusage of a Registrar-Agent with a valid EE (RegAgt) certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
+Concerns of misuse of a Registrar-Agent with a valid EE (RegAgt) certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
 The EE (RegAgt) certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
 Alternatively, the EE (RegAgt) certificate may be acquired by a service technician from the domain PKI system in an authenticated way.